There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 On a cloudy day the guides know places with chances for clear weather.
 We have good tools that give us an indication of when the northern lights will arrive on the day in question.
 You can relax, enjoy the trip and let us find the Northern Lights for you!
-All our tours are private which means that you/your group/family get the guide(s) to yourself.
+You can get a private tour which means that you/your group/family get the guide(s) to yourself.

 Don't be fooled by the weather forecast when you go out on a trip with us, we give you the opportunity to cancel if we see that there is no hope of finding the lights.
 As a rule, the weather forecast is only a "worst case" indication, so there are good opportunities for clear weather in some local places.